NopeNix/Whale-Mate/README.md

 Whale Mate automatically backs up your Portainer stack configurations when changes are detected.
 This feature allows you to:

-- **Automatic Backups**: Stacks are automatically backed up when content changes are detected
+- **Automatic Backups**: Stacks are automatically backed up when content changes are detected (checks every 20 seconds)
 - **Manual Backups**: You can manually trigger a backup anytime via the web UI
 - **Version Timeline**: View the complete history of backups for each stack
+- **Restore**: Revert to any previous version with confirmation dialog
+- **Delete**: Remove individual versions or clear all history

 ### How it works:

-1. The auto-backup service checks every minute for changes in your Portainer stacks
+1. The auto-backup service checks every 20 seconds for changes in your Portainer stacks
 2. Changes are detected by comparing SHA-256 hashes and timestamps
 3. When a change is detected, a timestamped backup is created in `/data/versions/<stack-id>/`
 4. You can view all backups in the Versioning section of the web UI